ykliu2016/tidy_data_project/README.md

 ## Descriptive Columns Names
 Descriptive columns names are assigned to columns in various data frames by using names() function.

+Column feature_label is added to features data frame to provide descriptive names for variables.

-For X_test and X_train data frames, the columns are mapping to features$feature.
-There are 561 features in total.
+For X_test and X_train data frames, the columns are mapped to features$feature_label.
+There are 561 features/variables in total.

 ## Merging Columns And Rows
 For test data, we need to combine the columns from subject(subject_test), activity(Y_test) and measurements (X_test) into one data frame called df_test.